 Before you consider setting your senior up for video chat, you want to make sure you’ve got the right hardware to do so.
 Many people get the latest iPhone or another form of smartphone for their loved one, but it’s actually better to purchase a tablet.
 A tablet is larger and easier for seniors to read.
 Your senior will also have an easier time navigating the screen in order to make or receive video calls.
 The larger screen also means that the person’s video chatting will be larger on the screen.
 This way, you can fit not only yourself but the grandkids and other family members on the screen as well.

 Get the Right Software

 If a different type of advice is being used, or you’re having multiple family members on the call, you can try an app like Zoom or Google Hangouts.
 Another great option is Generations on Line’s free app Easy Tablet Help for Seniors, which covers basics like how to use a tablet and how to set up tools like FaceTime and Skype.
 This app, which is also available in in-browser versions for Apple and Android devices alike, provides tap-to-follow instructions on video calling installation and use and is geared toward seniors who are not particularly tech-inclined.
-There are also plenty of tutorials on YouTube as well that are designed to help seniors navigate video chatting.
+There are plenty of tutorials on YouTube that help seniors navigate video chatting.